svei00/blogExcelSolutionsV/notes.md

       export default themeSlice.reducer;`

 3. Open the file **store.js** file on **/client/src/redux** folder.
    - On the rootReducer add the following code.
-Don't forget to `import {themeReducer} from "./theme/themeSlice"`
+Don't forget to `import themeReducer from "./theme/themeSlice"`
    - Inside the rootReducer add the following code:
     `theme: themeReducer`
 4. Open folder **/client/src/components** create the file: **ThemeProvider.jsx**